erf-model/ERF/Docs/sphinx_doc/LES.rst

 LES and Hybrid LES/DNS Support
 ------------------------------

-.. note:: PeleC has support for LES subgrid models for *non-reacting* flows; documentation is a work in progress.
+.. note:: ERF has support for LES subgrid models for *non-reacting* flows; documentation is a work in progress.

 Models for large eddy simulations